FAQ’s

 Do you work online or on the phone?

-Yes, as long as we both feel it is appropriate for the issues you are bringing.
+Yes, as long as we both feel it’s appropriate for the issues you are bringing.
 Sometimes clients can disclose more on the phone/online than they might in person, and this can mean that they may feel a bit vulnerable after a session.
 If we do work remotely we will talk about how we can both approach this to ensure the work stays safe and meaningful.

 Why do you offer walk and talk sessions?